-4.1 Abuse
+4.1 Abuse, Neglect and/or Exploitation

-Abuse is a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-They may be abused by an adult or adults or by another child or children.
+Abuse, Neglect and/or Exploitation are all forms of maltreatment of a child.
+Somebody may abuse, neglect and/or exploit a child by inflicting harm or failing to act to prevent harm.
+Children may be abused, neglected and/or exploited in a family or in an institution or community setting by those known to them or, more rarely, by others.

+Abuse, neglect, and /or exploitation can take place using a combination of offline/online actions, or wholly online.
+Technology may also be used to facilitate offline abuse, neglect, and/or exploitation.

+Children may be abused, neglected and/or exploited by an adult or adults or by another child, or group of children.